 During the consultation on the action plan, dozens of civil society organizations signed our letter of intent.
 We are pleased to see that the final plan includes our proposal.
 Our next step is to negotiate the details of this ongoing dialogue mechanism with the government.

-To join the network as a civil society organization or an individual and receive updates about our progress, contact email@example.com.
+Join the network as a civil society organization or an individual to receive updates about our progress.

 Once the dialogue mechanism is established, it will be a powerful tool for network members to push for commitments that are specific to their areas of activity — whether it’s health, education, homelessness, environment, or any other area.